sharetribe/flex-docs/src/docs/ftw-search/how-to-use-google-maps-in-ftw/index.md

 Places API Web Service.
 Also Maps Static API and Maps JavaScript API need to be enabled.

-## 3. Setup the application to use the API key
+## Assign the API key to an environment variable

-The application uses the `REACT_APP_GOOGLE_MAPS_API_KEY` environment variable for the key value.
-For local development, you can add the variable in the Gitignored `.env` file in the project root:
+SWT uses the `REACT_APP_GOOGLE_MAPS_API_KEY` environment variable for the key value.
+For local development, you can add the variable in the gitignored `.env` file in the project root:

 ```bash
 REACT_APP_GOOGLE_MAPS_API_KEY=my-key-here
 ```

-## 4. Setup common locations to reduce typing
+## Setup common locations to reduce typing

 The location autocomplete-input in the landing page and the topbar can be configured to have specific locations shown by default when the user